 For the ninth iteration, I decided to put the new things I'd been learning to good use, further decrease the maintenance overhead, and provide myself with a hub from which people I talked to at gatherings of one sort or another could find the topics we'd discussed.
 I especially wanted an easy way to point people to whatever business site I had running at a given time, since the business market is so fickle.
 I made some master templates for the header, footer, and navigation and included these using Perl's HTML::Mason framework.
 I kept the same basic idea for the layout but reordered the structure significantly.
 The site went from four (five, counting Poland) sections matching a front-page layout to 16 sections matching the HolOrdIyu concept of aspects.
 I chose a new color scheme, returning to green for the main background.
 I've rounded a lot of the corners and tried to make the layouts of the various legacy sections more consistent.
 This site was launched on May 20, 2013.

 I started the tenth iteration because my site was looking pretty dated, and some of the navigation felt too big.
 I started on the redesign in April of 2016 and finished it in July of 2016.
-I added a cloudy texture to the background to make it feel less flat, finally retired the sidebar image that has been part of my site since the third iteration of the site, moved more of the layout to template files, and switched to PHP for the backend.
+I added a cloudy texture to the background to make it feel less flat, finally retired the sidebar image that has been part of my layout since the third iteration of the site, moved more of the layout to template files, and switched to PHP for the backend.

 More as this develops.